domantax/spain-3d-en-docs/index.md

 This apartment is highly equipped with various devices and electrical appliances for your comfort.
 We hope that you will find it very satisfactory.

 {: .note }
-> TO CHANGE
-> If there is anything that you need during your stay, please not hesitate to contact our apartment caretakers ....
+> If there is anything that you need during your stay, please not hesitate to contact our apartment caretakers: Adele `+44 7435 628911` and Marisol `+34 633 600 023`

 We have collected this information about the apartment and local area for your convenience and further enjoyment of Costa Calida.
 This area has a lot to offer and it is just waiting to be explored.
 Hopefully you will love Costa Calida as much as we do and decide to return for another stay.